How to enable Microsoft Defender for Containers components

 Default Log Analytics workspace for Arc

-The Log Analytics workspace is used by the Defender agent as a data pipeline to send data from the cluster to Defender for Cloud without retaining any data in the Log Analytics workspace itself.
+The Log Analytics workspace is used by the Defender sensor as a data pipeline to send data from the cluster to Defender for Cloud without retaining any data in the Log Analytics workspace itself.
 As a result, users won't be billed in this use case.

 The naming convention for the default Log Analytics workspace and resource group is: